Table of Contents

 Once the unverified user cap is passed, users will not be able to continue into the application at all.
 Instead, they will receive the following message.

-Google Classroom SSO Through API Integration
+Google Classroom SSO through API integration

 Building an SSO integration with the Google Classroom API is also the first step to developing deeper integrations.
 Once a user is authenticated by Google, an app then has the ability to perform functions in Classroom on behalf of a user, like gathering a list of their courses or sending grades back to their gradebook.